 The purpose of the CTA is to create a national database of companies in the U.S. that identifies the human beings behind the companies as owners or control persons.
 The law is part of an increasing effort to combat money-laundering, terrorism, tax evasion, and other financial crimes.
-Congress intended to try to help law enforcement by creating this national database of organizations that might be involved in such activities but it will apply even if the entity is not so involved.
+Congress intended to try to help law enforcement by creating this national database of organizations that might be involved in such activities but the law applies even if the entity is not so involved.

-The Financial Crimes Enforcement Network (“FinCEN”), which is a bureau of the United Stated Treasury Department is not part of the IRS, will be in charge of creating and maintaining the database, which as of now will not be of public record but available to a variety of agencies and possibly others in the future.
-All “reporting companies” will be required to file reports with FinCEN that provide certain information regarding the companies and “beneficial owners” of the companies – the humans behind the companies.
+The Financial Crimes Enforcement Network (“FinCEN”), is a bureau of the United States Treasury Department, will be in charge of creating and maintaining the database, which as of now will not be of public record but available to a variety of agencies and possibly others in the future.
+FinCEN is not part of the IRS.
+All “reporting companies” are required to file reports with FinCEN that provide certain information regarding the companies and “beneficial owners” of the companies – the humans behind the companies.

-This new law will affect virtually all small family businesses, including even LLCs and other entities designed only to hold real estate.
-Even if an entity has only one owner and that entity is ignored for federal income tax purposes (such as a single-member LLC), that entity still will have to file reports with FinCEN.
+This new law affects virtually all small family businesses, including even LLCs and other entities designed only to hold real estate.
+Even if an entity has only one owner and that entity is ignored for federal income tax purposes (such as a single-member LLC), that entity still has to file reports with FinCEN.

-The rule goes into effect January 1, 2024.
-For entities that already exist by that date, their initial reports are due by January 1, 2025.
-For entities created on or after that date, their initial reports are due within 30 days from the creation of the entity.
+The rule went into effect January 1, 2024.
+For entities that already existed by that date, their initial reports are due by January 1, 2025.
+For entities created or registered on or after January 1, 2024, but before January 1, 2025, their initial reports are due within 90 days from the creation or registration of the entity.
+For entities created or registered on or after January 1, 2025, their initial reports are due within 30 days from the creation or registration of the entity.
 As of now, there are no extensions available.
 There are stiff civil and criminal penalties for failing to file – this is not something that can be missed.

 If you have any interest in a closely held entity, such as an LLC, corporation, or limited partnership, or if you exert significant control over any such entity (which might include any officer, director, manager, chief financial officer or investment trustee) then you may be subject to these requirements.
 If so then you may be responsible for filing reports with FinCEN.